IlyaGusev/ping_pong_bench/README.md

 Paper: [link](https://arxiv.org/abs/2409.06820)

-[LLM-as-a-Judge](https://arxiv.org/abs/2306.05685) is an evaluation method that relies on solid LLMs such as GPT-4 instead of humans.
+LLM-as-a-Judge is an evaluation method that relies on solid LLMs such as GPT-4 instead of humans.
 In this benchmark, we rely on LLMs not only to judge the answer but also to ask the questions.

-We believe the only way to evaluate a language model's conversational abilities is to talk with it.
+We believe talking with a language model's conversational abilities is the only way to evaluate it.
 However, humans usually don't have enough time to talk with new models, and many popular benchmarks are single-turn.
 So, the main idea of this benchmark is to use LLMs **to emulate users** in role-playing conversations.

 For that, we have a set of characters and test situations.
 A strong enough model interacts with characters pretending to be users with different goals.
 After each interaction, the responder model answers are rated.
-See the example below.
+Please take a look at the example below.

-For now, we use three criteria for evaluation: whether the bot was in-character, entertaining, and fluent.
+For now, we use three criteria for evaluation: whether the bot was in character, entertaining, and fluent.

-To compose the final rating, we average numbers across criteria, characters, and situations.
+We average numbers across criteria, characters, and situations to compose the final rating.

 ### Character
 ```